jloutz/nlp_capstone/doc/capstone_project.md

   ```

 - **provides samples** of the data corresponding to the size of the passed-in train, eval, and test size parameters.
 This is important as this evaluation is carried out on samples of various sizes of the underlying dataset.
-As the focus of this evaluation is on fine-tuning pretrained models with small datasets, small samples were taken from the total dataset to create the train and test datasets.
-The sample sizes used for the evaluation were:
+As the focus of this evaluation is on fine-tuning pretrained models with small datasets, small samples were taken from the total dataset to create the train and test datasets.  **The sample sizes used for the evaluation** are:

 | Sample name | training set size | evaluation set size | test set size |
 | ----------- | ----------------- | ------------------- | ------------- |